Sambucus

-Sambucus is a genus of between 20 and 30 species of flowering plants in the family Adoxaceae.
+Sambucus is a genus of between 20 and 30 species of flowering plants in the family Viburnaceae.
 The various species are commonly referred to as elder, with the flowers as elderflower, and the fruit as elderberry.
+The genus is represented by species native to most parts of the world, including Europe, North and South America, Asia, Africa and Australia, and has been distributed to other temperate and subtropical climates.

 Description

 Elders are mostly fast-growing shrubs or small trees 3–10 m (rarely to 14 m) tall, with a few species being herbaceous plants 1–2 m tall.
 The oppositely arranged leaves are pinnate with 5–9 leaflets (or, rarely, 3 or 11).
 Each leaf is 5–30 cm long, and the leaflets have serrated margins.
 They bear large clusters of small white or cream-coloured flowers in late spring or early summer; these are followed by clusters of small berries that are green when immature, ripening black, blue-black, or red (rarely yellow or white).